Lajos Kassai: Equestrian archery

 Kassai created the competitive rule system of horse archery in the late 1980s, and started to propagate this new sport, first in Hungary, and from the 1990s in the rest of Europe, the United States and Canada.
-He made himself familiar with Zen-archery in Kamakura, Japan, and travelled to Shao-lin in China to study.
+He made himself familiar with kyūdō in Kamakura, Japan, and travelled to Shaolin in China to study.

-He summarized his experiences in his book "Horse archery", which since its issue has been translated into German, English and Russian.
+He summarized his experiences in his book Lovasíjászat ('Horse Archery'), which since its issue has been translated into German, English and Russian.

-He founded the center of Hungarian horse archery, Kassai-valley, near Kaposmérő.
-Horse archery centers based on the Kassai-school are currently operating in fourteen countries, and organize world cups regularly.
+He founded the center of Hungarian horse archery, Kassai-völgy, near Kaposmérő.
+Horse archery centers based on the Kassai school are currently operating in fourteen countries, and organize world cups regularly.

 In 2011, the University of Physical Education accepted the education practice developed by Kassai and began horse archery training.
 Hungary is the first country in the world where one can get a teaching diploma in horse archery.

-His life and work was dramatized by Géza Kaszás in the film A lovasíjász (The horse archer), which premiered in January 2016.
+His life and work was dramatized by Géza Kaszás in the film A lovasíjász ('The horse archer'), which premiered in January 2016.

 Achievements

-Lajos Kassai won all competitions he entered from 1994 to 2019 among them countless of World Cup rounds, international equestrian archery competitions and the Equestrian Archery Open World Championship in 2014.
+Lajos Kassai won all competitions he entered from 1994 to 2019, among them countless World Cup rounds and international equestrian archery competitions, and the Equestrian Archery Open World Championship in 2014.